|

-"Sapience" is the quality of being knowledgeable, intelligent, or wise.
+Sapience is the quality of being knowledgeable, intelligent, or wise.
 Development of this quality in the highest sense is this site's reason for being.
-"Knowledge base" seemed to be the best term to describe its structure and content.

 The desire to read, study, and learn has been one of my governing desires since my earliest memories.
 When I was bored in school, I browsed the textbook.
 If there was nothing else to read, I went to the dictionary and the encyclopedia.
 When I couldn't afford to pay tuition, I went to the library.